PIGWEB-EU/FAIR-guidelines/README.md

 ### Making Data Interoperable

 An important aspect of making data FAIR is data interoperability.
-It essentially means that data has to be syntactically parseable[^2] and semantically[^3] understandable.
-This will allow easy data exchange and re-use between researchers, institutions, organisations, or countries.
+It essentially means that data has to be syntactically parseable[^1] and semantically[^2] understandable.
+This will allow easy data exchange and reuse between researchers, institutions, organisations, or countries.
 It also allows that data can be easily automatically processed or combined with other data.

 - Make your data available as structured data in non-proprietary formats.
 As an example: structuring data in an Excel-file is already